 Certain affidavits, real estate deeds and other documents may not be legally binding unless duly notarized.

 Be sure to check if the Notarial Services Attorney marked the document with a seal or stamp.
-The notation must correctly identify the date and place of Notarization, as well as the full name, title, Certificate validity date and License Number of the Notarial Services Attorney.
+The notation must correctly identify the date and place of Notarization.
+Other important details are the full name, title, Certificate validity date and License Number of the Notarial Services Attorney.

 Notaries are not responsible for the accuracy or legality of the content of the documents they notarize because notaries merely certify the identity of signers.
 Overall, they have no responsibility to verify a document’s content.
 Hence, the signers are responsible for the content of their own documents.